dharmab/skyeye/docs/CONTRIBUTING.md

 Whichever model you choose, put the model next to the SkyEye binary.

 Run SkyEye from the command line.
-You can run `./skyeye --help` for an example and a list of available flags.
+You can run `./skyeye --help` for an example and a list of available flags, or check out the sample `config.yaml` file.
 If all goes well, you should see the SkyEye software start up and start logging to the console.

 If you get an error, double check the following: